 Newman Fellowships become available on a rolling basis as new donors join the Programme.
 Fellowships can be established across any of the university disciplines, as per the interests of the donor.
 Each successful Fellow receives a stipend of €35,000 per annum for a period of two years.
 Current vacancies are advertised on the UCD Graduate Studies website.

-Informal enquiries regarding this Fellowship may be directed to Professor James Burke, UCD School of Agriculture and Food Science (email@example.com).
+Informal enquiries regarding this Fellowship may be directed to Associate Professor Paul Rouse (email@example.com)

-The closing date for receipt of completed applications is 22nd March 2019.
+The closing date for receipt of completed applications is 5 p.m. on Wednesday 23rd Oct 2019.

 Newman Fellowship | News and Recent Highlights